CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: CleanML Database Instance

-The intricacy of conducting two-tailed test and one-tailed test together lies in the fact that if the test statistics distribution is symmetric (e.g., Gaussian), the $p$-value in one of one-tailed tests is half of the $p$-value in a two-tailed test.
-Hence, a two-tailed test with significance does imply that the one-tailed test under the same distribution is also significant; yet if the one-tailed test is significant, the two-tailed one is not necessarily significant.
-What is criticized often is that people only report a one-tailed test $p$-value because the two-tailed test is insignificant.
-However, in our case, we do not face this claim because we conduct three tests and only report the one-tailed test results if its corresponding two-tailed test is significant. \begin{exmp}For $s_1$, we run two-tailed, upper-tailed and lower-tailed sample $t$-test on 20 metric pairs (Table \ref{results_acc_clean}).
-Assume $\alpha = 0.05$.
-Table $\ref{example_t_test}$ shows $p_0<\alpha$ and $p_1<\alpha$.
-Thus, the flag of $s_1$ is determined to be ``P". \end{exmp}
+The intricacy of conducting three tests together lies in the fact that, if the test statistics distribution is symmetric (e.g., Gaussian), the $p$-value in one of the one-tailed tests is exactly half of the $p$-value in the two-tailed test.
+Hence, a two-tailed test with significance implies that one of the one-tailed tests is significant; yet if the one-tailed test is significant, the two-tailed one is not necessarily significant.
+What is criticized often by people is to only report the significance by a one-tailed test because the two-tailed test is insignificant.
+However, we do not face this claim because we conduct three tests and only report the one-tailed test results if the two-tailed test is significant.

+\begin{exmp}For $s_1$, we run these three tests on 20 metric pairs (c.f.
+Table~\ref{results_acc_clean}).
+The three p-values we obtain are: $p_0 = 3.82e^{-17}$, $p_1 = 1.91e^{-17}$, and $p_2 = 1$. $\alpha$ is set to $0.05$.
+Hence, we determine the ``flag'' attribute for $s_1$ as ``P''.